TobyL98/RP2_gutFBA/README.md

 # RP2_gutFBA
-Modelling with FBA the gut of CRV vs no symptoms
+Modelling with FBA the gut of CRC vs no symptoms